 Coffee mugs are a must-have for every caffeine-loving household.
 They are an indispensable part of the best part of waking up.
 But how do you decide which mugs to buy out of the thousands that are available?
 This can be a tough choice, particularly if you’re looking for durable, high-quality coffee mugs that will last for years to come without costing the earth.

-If you’re ready to purchase new coffee mugs, check out our five favorites in the matrix above.
-For everything to look for to find the best mugs for your kitchen, keep reading.
+If you’re ready to purchase new coffee mugs, check out our favorites and buy with confidence.
+For everything to look for to find the best mugs for your kitchen, read our buying guide.

 The first thing to decide when shopping for your new coffee mugs is the material you prefer.
 The most common options are ceramic, glass, metal, and plastic.
 Let’s take a look at the pros and cons of each.

 Metal coffee mugs are virtually unbreakable.
 They don’t chip or crack.

 Many people like the simple look of plain stainless steel mugs.

 Most metal coffee mugs hold heat well, particularly double-walled options.